Mustafa-Ezzat/GenericDecodable/README.md

 # GenericDecodable
-GenericDecodable is a generic protocol to map any json response
+GenericDecodable is a generic protocol to map any json response in Swift